I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-pssetcreatethreadnotifyroutineex.md

 <p>For example, an IFS or highest-level system-profiling driver might register such a thread-creation callback to track the system-wide creation and deletion of threads against the driver's internal state.</p>

-<p>If <i>NotifyType</i> is <b>PsCreateThreadNotifyNonSystem</b>, the  <b>PsSetCreateThreadNotifyRoutineEx</b> routine differs from <a href="https://msdn.microsoft.com/library/windows/hardware/ff559954">PsSetCreateThreadNotifyRoutine</a> in the context in which the callback is executed.
+<p>If <i>NotifyType</i> is <b>PsCreateThreadNotifyNonSystem</b>, the  <b>PsSetCreateThreadNotifyRoutineEx</b> routine differs from <a href="..\ntddk\nf-ntddk-pssetcreatethreadnotifyroutine.md">PsSetCreateThreadNotifyRoutine</a> in the context in which the callback is executed.
 With <b>PsSetCreateThreadNotifyRoutine</b>, the callback is executed on the creator thread.
 With <b>PsSetCreateThreadNotifyRoutineEx</b>, the callback is executed on the newly created thread.</p>

 <p>A driver must remove any callback function it registers before it unloads.
-You can remove the callback by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559947">PsRemoveCreateThreadNotifyRoutine</a> routine.</p>

-<p>Highest-level drivers can call <b>PsSetCreateThreadNotifyRoutineEx</b> to set up their thread-creation notify routines.</p>

-<p>For example, an IFS or highest-level system-profiling driver might register such a thread-creation callback to track the system-wide creation and deletion of threads against the driver's internal state.</p>

-<p>If <i>NotifyType</i> is <b>PsCreateThreadNotifyNonSystem</b>, the  <b>PsSetCreateThreadNotifyRoutineEx</b> routine differs from <a href="https://msdn.microsoft.com/library/windows/hardware/ff559954">PsSetCreateThreadNotifyRoutine</a> in the context in which the callback is executed.
-With <b>PsSetCreateThreadNotifyRoutine</b>, the callback is executed on the creator thread.
-With <b>PsSetCreateThreadNotifyRoutineEx</b>, the callback is executed on the newly created thread.</p>

-<p>A driver must remove any callback function it registers before it unloads.
-You can remove the callback by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559947">PsRemoveCreateThreadNotifyRoutine</a> routine.</p>
+You can remove the callback by calling the <a href="..\ntddk\nf-ntddk-psremovecreatethreadnotifyroutine.md">PsRemoveCreateThreadNotifyRoutine</a> routine.</p>

 ## -requirements
 <table>